-** In the coop story mode the 2 players are agents from different factions, one being american and the other russian, bound by a common objective.
-During the whole campaing they support each other to go through the many dangers and ennemies on their path despite their oppositions. [[spoiler: Unfortunately in the end, they both got an order from their own HQ: eliminating their former partner.
-The expression on the face of the survivor really show how much he got affected by killing his comrade... until he get shot in the back by Kobin.]]
+** In the co-op story mode the 2 players are agents from different factions, one being American and the other Russian, bound by a common objective.
+During the whole campaign, they overcome their issues and work together to complete missions that would have taken a team of regular soldiers. [[spoiler: Unfortunately in the end, they both get an order from their own HQ: their partner must die.
+The expression on the face of the survivor really shows how much he is affected by killing his comrade... until he gets shot in the back by Kobin.]]

 * Although it also is heartwarming, the attention paid to [[DemotedToExtra Vic's critical condition]] throughout ''Blacklist'' is heartrending, as it is difficult to see him making a full recovery.